microse-rpc/microse-py/api.md

 ## RpcServer

-The server implementation of the RPC channel, which has the following extra
+The server implementation of the RpcChannel, which has the following extra
 methods:

 - `publish(self, topic: str, data: typing.Any, clients: typing.List[str]=[]): bool`
-    Publishes data to the corresponding topic, if `clients` are provided, the topic will only be published to them.
+    Publishes data to the corresponding topic, if `clients` (an array with client ids) are provided, the topic will only be published to them.
 - `getClients(self): typing.List[str]` Returns all IDs of clients that connected to the server.

 ## RpcClient

-The client implementation of the RPC channel, which has the following extra
+The client implementation of the RpcChannel, which has the following extra
 methods:

 - `connecting: bool` Whether the channel is in connecting state.